fultoncarolyn/building-projects/Geographic-Spreading/Bisin2021model.md

 $ h_{t}^{i} \in \chi$ agent $i$ at time $t$ and $ h_{t} = \frac{1}{N} \[S_t , A_t , Y_t , R_t , D_t \] \in \Delta^{\chi} $ - distribution of (N) agents in the population of state space

+Why include exposed group - point of intervention!

+decay function rather than strict radius of infection (continuous thing to play with) never have force of infection exactly zero

+uniformally randomly move update discrete or continuous rate or brownian motion (2d gaussian)

 ### Spatial